smnorris/roadintegrator/README.md

 ## Usage

-To run all the scripts:
+Scripts are run via make.
+To run the full job:

+        make all

+If using Docker:

         docker-compose run --rm app make all

-It can be useful to log errors to file:

-        docker-compose run --rm app make all 2> errors.log

 ## Duplications